Dandy: Black dandyism

 Shonibare's artwork Diary of a Victorian Dandy (1998) reimagines one day in the life of a dandy in Victorian England, through which the author challenges conventional Victorian depictions of race, class, and British identity by depicting the Victorian dandy as Black, surrounded by white servants.
+This construction has been interpreted as inverting the assumed power hierarchies of Victorian society and positioning Shonibare as a social leader.